-There’s nothing like a good rainy day to take on one of the many fine museums in nation’s capital.
-With the collection of Smithsonian Museums alone; any visitor staying in Washington, DC will have plenty to manage his or her time with.
+There’s nothing like a good rainy day to take on one of the many fine museums in our nation’s capital.
+With the collection of Smithsonian Museums alone, any visitor staying in Washington, DC will have plenty to manage his or her time with.
 From fine art museums to rare books, DC has you covered.
 But where do you start?
-Some might say, just head on to the National Mall and enter the first museum you see.
-Though that might be true, if you only have limited time; it’s better to plan ahead and consider these places first – the best Washington DC museums at least according to me and some others…
+Some might say, just head to the National Mall and enter the first museum you see!
+If you only have limited time however, it’s better to plan ahead and consider these places first – the best Washington DC museums – at least according to me and a few others…

 Best Washington DC Museums